okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 ---

 **Learning outcomes**

-Know the purpose of Demonstrating Proof-of-Possession and be able to configure it for your org and app.
+* Understand the purpose of Demonstrating Proof-of-Possession
+* Understand how to configure OAuth 2.0 Demonstrating Proof-of-Possession (DPoP) for your org and app

 **What you need**